OrhanKupusoglu/find-first-id/README.md

 $ ./clean.sh
 ```

-This application can also be built with a simple command:
+This application can also be built with a simple command without cmake:

 ```
 # cd src/src